Computation of the classifying ring of formal modules: -homology

-\begin{theorem} Let $A$ be a commutative ring whose underlying abelian group is finitely generated and free.
+Now we are ready to combine the calculation of $U$-homology in Corollary \ref{u-homology and pirashvili cor} with the relationship between $U$-homology and $L^A$, proven in Proposition \ref{u-homology detects injectivity of fundamental functional}, yielding the following theorem: \begin{theorem} Let $A$ be a commutative ring and let $n>1$ be an integer.
+Suppose that $A$ is $\nu(n)$-torsion-free.
+Then the fundamental functional $\sigma_{2n-2}: \overline{L}^A_{2n-2} \rightarrow A$ is injective.
+The image of $\sigma_{2n-2}$ is the ideal $I_{n}^A$ generated by $\nu(n)$ and by all elements of the form $a^n-a\in A$. \end{theorem}

+Applying Theorem \ref{general thm} now yields: \begin{corollary} Let $A$ be a torsion-free commutative ring.
+Suppose that, for each integer $n>1$, the ideal $I^A_{n} = (\nu(n),a^n-a\ \forall a\in A)$ of $A$ is projective as an $A$-module.
+Then $L^A$ is isomorphic to the tensor product of suspended symmetric algebras, and also isomorphic to the tensor product of suspended Rees algebras:

+\end{corollary} In particular, by assuming that the ring $A$ is hereditary, we can force the projectivity hypothesis on the ideals $I_{n}^A$ to be satisfied: \begin{theorem} Let $A$ be a torsion-free commutative ring.
 Let $S$ be a set of prime numbers such that the ring $A[S^{-1}]$ is hereditary.
 (If, for example, $A$ is already hereditary, then we can let $S$ be the empty set.)

-Then the commutative graded ring $L^A$ is, after inverting $S$, isomorphic to a tensor product of (``suspended,'' i.e., graded) Rees algebras:
+Then the commutative graded ring $L^A$ is, after inverting $S$, isomorphic to a symmetric algebra, and also to a tensor product of (``suspended,'' i.e., graded) Rees algebras: